AntheusA/ShopifyChallenge/README.md

     1. Copy this link into a web browser: https://onlinegdb.com/AhDk_m0tZ

+If the link is not working, try plan B below.

 Plan B:

     1. Go to the website onlinegdb.com and select C++ as the language